gzhuldas/AB_test/README.md

 There were mistakes in the original datasets; some of the visitors might have gotten into both group A and group B. So the data were divided into filtered and unfiltered versions.
 A/B tests were conducted for both versions.

+#### A/B tests results for filtered and unfiltered data versions.
+The tests showed that there is difference in conversion rates between groups with both raw and filtered data.
+The test of average order size showed that there is no difference between the groups with both raw and filtered data.
+The test for raw data has shown that there is a relative revenue gain of 28% in group B compared to group A, the results for the filtered data are opposite.
+They showed that there is, on the contrary, a relative revenue loss of 3%.
+Large relative revenue gain in group B with raw data was probably due to abnormal order sizes.
+The test should be stopped since there is no difference between the groups.

+#### Data Visualizations
 #### Cumulative revenue by group.
 ![image](https://github.com/gzhuldas/AB_test/assets/72769986/405c619d-4595-4188-9763-38b468a6e2f0)